Find Affordable College Courses

 65 Yearly Graduations

 University of West Georgia is the 17th most popular school in the nation for students seeking a master's degree in instructional media.
 Roughly 13,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,338 per year.
-The instructional media program at University of West Georgia awarded 65 master's degrees during the 2020-2021 school year.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+During the most recent year for which we have data, 65 people received their master's degree in instructional media from University of West Georgia.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 76% were women.
+Data shows that University of West Georgia graduates that hold this degree go on to make a median salary of $62,560.

 #18